xone4/NexusAI-Cognitive-Lab/README.md

 **New Vision:** To transform NexusAI from a system that mechanically "thinks" and "evolves" into one that possesses an intrinsic drive for exploration and learning.
 We will engineer "Curiosity" not as a transient state but as a fundamental, measurable, and controllable mechanism that acts as a catalyst for all other system capabilities.
 This will be achieved in three phases:

-1.  **Diagnosis & Measurement:** Building a "Curiosity Meter" within the `SimulationLab` to objectively measure different dimensions of curiosity (information-seeking, thrill-seeking, social).
+1.  **Diagnosis & Measurement:** Building a "Curiosity Meter" within the **Evaluation Lab** to objectively measure different dimensions of curiosity (information-seeking, thrill-seeking, social). **The foundational implementation of this meter is now complete, allowing the system to run simulated behavioral tasks to benchmark its curiosity.**
 2.  **Activation:** Engineering a "Curious Thinking Mode" that the `Cognitive Navigator` can automatically trigger when it detects cognitive stagnation or dead ends, using a "Curious Chain-of-Questioning" (CoQ) technique to break through logical blocks.
 3.  **Evolution:** Integrating the `CuriosityScore` directly into the `CMP` fitness function, making curiosity a desirable trait for the `Evolution Chamber` to select for, ensuring that NexusAI evolves not just to be more successful, but also intrinsically more curious.